EPCCed/intro_to_cp2k/day2/README.md

 ```

-To see the energy at each optimiation step you can run:
+To track the energy at over the course of the calculation you can run:

 ```
 grep 'Total Energy' slurm-XXXX.out